RULES

 In 2023, we developed in-depth guidelines to support our teams and our partners in designing and making lower-impact products.
 These guidelines, which apply to both fabrics and finished products, outline alternative materials, components, treatments and embellishments that can reduce the overall impact of Brave Kid products.
 See more about these materials and treatments below.

-• At least 50% of the overall product is made using more preferred fibres
+- At least 50% of the overall product is made using more preferred fibres

-• OR at least 20% recycled fibres for denim
+- at least 20% recycled fibres for denim

-• AND the product does not include high-impact treatments or materials
+- and the product does not include high-impact treatments or materials.

 OUR MATERIALS